Be First to Market with DDR5!

 Other benefits of DDR5 RAM include two independent 40-bit channels per module, improved command bus efficiency, improved refresh schemes and an increased bank group for additional performance.

 Features enabling high-bandwidth DDR5 RAM

 According to Micron, DDR5 will use a completely overhauled architecture compared to DDR4, with a focus on increasing bandwidth.
 A number of key features enable this increase in bandwidth.
 The most important is that DDR5 can increase the data rates from 3,200 MTps to 6,400 MTps.
 This data rate increase alone should more than keep up with potential future processors with even more cores.

 With great technical ambitions come much tighter specifications for system PCB designers; especially when faced with channel loss, skew, reflections and crosstalk, all of which become much more significant at higher frequencies.
 In fact, PCB design margins are so minimal that DDR5 introduces equalization on the commodity DRAM chips, for the first time.

 Are you ready for DDR5?

-Zuken and Keysight join together to present a DDR5 webinar* on November 13th, 2019 @ 2pm EST. Our subject matter experts will help you navigate key technical concerns as you embark on your first DDR5 design.
+Zuken and Keysight join together in this on-demand webinar.
+Our subject matter experts will help you navigate key technical concerns as you embark on your first DDR5 design.
 In this webinar, we will explore a predictive, productive and insightful workflow to get to an optimal design that performs to the target speed grade reliably.
 We’ll begin with pre-layout simulation to explore design choices, then transition to constraint-based high-speed routing.
 Finally, we will verify the design by electromagnetic (EM) simulation and system simulations to build confidence in the final DDR5 design.